itsrubenclarke/azure-vm-setup/README.md

 <p>
 This project is the first amongst a collection focused on implementing a Virtual Network in Azure.
-Microsoft Azure is a cloud platform that will let you rent space in order to store or process your own data.
+Microsoft Azure is a cloud platform that will let you rent space to store or process your data.
-In this project, I will set up and establish a connection between two virtual machines using Windows and Linux in Microsoft Azure's Cloud environment.
+In this project, I will establish a connection between two virtual machines using Windows and Linux in Microsoft Azure's Cloud environment.
-This setup is going to enable me to perform a basic network traffic inspection using Wireshark in the next part of the collection.
+This setup will enable me to perform a basic network traffic inspection using Wireshark in the next part of the collection.
 </p>

 <h2>Key Objectives</h2>